SoCal Forecast

 Here's how the day-to-day is breaking down so far:

-Wednesday the 17th should run chest to head high at south facing breaks and waist to chest at west facing spots.
+Saturday the 4th should run waist high at south facing breaks and knee to waist at west facing spots.

-Sunday the 21st looks about waist high everywhere.
+Monday the 6th, so far, looks about waist max everywhere.

 Weather Outlook: